finos/datahelix/docs/DataTypes.md

 In principle, any real number.
 In practice, any number that can be represented in a Java [BigDecimal](https://docs.oracle.com/javase/7/docs/api/java/math/BigDecimal.html) object.

+In profile files, numbers must be expressed as JSON numbers, without quotation marks.

 ### Granularity

 The granularity of a numeric field is a measure of how small the distinctions in that field can be; it is the smallest positive number of which every valid value is a multiple.
 For instance: